opensearch-project/project-website/_platforms/machineLearning.md

   - name: 'Open and flexible'
     description: 'Take advantage of open-source integrations into popular open frameworks and use managed services from major cloud providers.'
   - name: 'Built for the future'
-    description: 'Future-proof your AI applications with vector, lexical, and hybrid search, analytics, and observability capabilities, all in one software suite.'
+    description: 'Prepare your AI applications for future innovations with vector, lexical, and hybrid search, as well as analytics and observability capabilities, all in one software suite..'

 key_features_list:
   - name: 'Vector database'
     description: 'Use low-latency queries to discover assets by degree of similarity through k-nearest neighbors (k-NN) functionality.'
   - name: 'Neural search'
-    description: 'Create semantic search applications by running human-language instead of vector-based queries.'
+    description: 'Improve accuracy and relevancy for human language queries through searches that consider context and relationships.'
   - name: 'Extensible ML framework'
-    description: 'Power neural search through integrated models that share a unified API, whether they run on-cluster or externally.'
+    description: 'Power neural search through OpenSearch’s pre-trained models, upload your own, or connect to externally hosted models.'
   - name: 'Anomaly detection'
-    description: 'Detect anomalies in your OpenSearch data automatically, in near real time, using the Random Cut Forest (RCF) algorithm.'
+    description: 'Automatically detect unusual behavior in your data in near real time using the Random Cut Forest (RCF) algorithm.'
   - name: 'Efficient filtering'
-    description: 'Intelligently evaluate strategies to optimize between recall and latency.'
+    description: 'Apply intelligent strategies to optimize recall and latency for vector search.'
   - name: 'Vector quantization support'
     description: 'Improve performance and cost by reducing your index size and query latency with minimal impact on recall.'